maxdesalle/website/content/posts/mastering-zcash.md

 This granularity exists because users may want to share only limited information.
 For example, if you want to provide a service with your incoming viewing key so the service can notify you of received payments, without revealing any information about your spending patterns.

+A wallet can also choose to make sent note details unrecoverable, even to holders of the full viewing key.
+It does this by using a random OVK at the time of sending and immediately zeroing it from memory.
+The `outCiphertext` is then encrypted to a key that no one possesses, making it impossible to determine the recipient address from the FVK alone.
+The value can still be inferred by subtracting the change from the input total, but the destination is lost.

 #### The Nullifier Deriving Key

 The nullifier deriving key (`nk`), also derived from the spending key, is used to compute nullifiers when spending.
 This is required in order to mark notes as spent, which is why viewing keys alone can't authorize transactions—they don't have access to `nk`.

 #### Addresses

 At the bottom of the hierarchy are the addresses: what you give to people so they can pay you.
-In Orchard, addresses are derived from the full viewing key using a diversifier, which is just a small piece of random data.
+In Orchard, addresses are derived from the incoming viewing key using a diversifier, which is just a small piece of random data.
+This means that even an IVK-only merchant terminal can derive new diversified addresses without needing the full viewing key or spending authority.

 The diversifier enables diversified addresses, meaning you can generate billions of unlinkable addresses from a single wallet.
 Though each address is completely different, they all funnel to the same set of keys.
 Additionally, you can give a unique address to every person or service you interact with.